imakiro/imgtoarray/README.md

   * python3 .\images\R&M.png
 or
   * python3 https://domain.eu/myimage.png

-Insert the resulting array in the original SCAD file [available here](https://www.thingiverse.com/thing:139754) and render !
+Insert the resulting array in the "dibujo" variable in the SCAD file [available here](https://www.thingiverse.com/thing:139754) and render !